Enrollment

 11:15–12:00 — Botany

-Continued scientific study reinforces observation, documentation, and applied reasoning skills.
+Continued scientific study reinforces observation, documentation, critical thinking, and applied reasoning skills through hands-on learning and nature-based exploration.

 12:00–12:30 — Lunch